KNULenaLindauer/Facial-Recognition-under-varying-lighting-conditins-using-SVM/README.md

 Facial recognition systems are vital in modern applications, including security, surveillance, and biometric authentication.
 However, ensuring consistent performance under various environmental factors, especially lighting variations, is a persistent challenge.
 This project addresses this issue by employing Support Vector Machines (SVM) for robust facial recognition under varying lighting conditions.

 #### Core Purpose
-- Developing a SVM-based model capable of robust facial recognition
+- Developing an SVM-based model capable of robust facial recognition
 - Mitigating lighting variability in facial recognition using SVM
 - Validating the model’s performance using the Extended Yale B dataset, specifically designed for controlled lighting variability
 - Analyzing the model's performance and providing insights into its strengths and limitations in handling lighting variations